Afghanistan national cricket team: Associate Membership

-Afghanistan had become an Affiliate member of the ICC in 2001.
+Afghanistan became an Affiliate member of the ICC in 2001.
 Then in 2009 it had attained one-day status until 2015.
-They are currently developing their domestic cricket infrastructure, and have signed a two-year deal with the Pakistan board for the development of Afghanistan cricket ahead of the 2015 World Cup.

 In 2012, the Asian Cricket Council decided to nominate Afghanistan for Associate membership with the ICC, with the request being looked into at the ICC's annual conference in June.
 Becoming an Associate would mean higher funding (the ICC had been paying $700,000 in annual funding to Afghanistan's organization, suggested to rise to $850,000 for Associate status), and also importantly would mean more exposure for the passionate and cricket-starved players from war-torn Afghanistan.

 In March 2013, Afghanistan received a further support boost when a two-year Memorandum of Understanding (MoU) was signed between the Afghanistan Cricket Board (ACB) and Pakistan Cricket Board (PCB) for the development of Afghanistan cricket ahead of the 2015 World Cup.

 The PCB provided technical and professional support, including game-education programmes, coaching courses, skill and performance analysis, and basic umpiring and curator courses.
 High performance camps for emerging players were also organised.
-The PCB-regulated National Cricket Academy (NCA) helped in improving technical, tactical, mental and physical skills, and hosted lectures on doping, anti-corruption and various codes of conduct.
+The PCB-regulated National Cricket Academy (NCA) helped in improving technical, tactical, mental and physical skills and hosted lectures on doping, anti-corruption and various codes of conduct.

 In April 2013, the Afghanistan Cricket Board (ACB) was also allocated US$422,000 (22,400,000 AFN approx.) from the ICC's targeted assistance and performance programme.
 The world governing body of cricket approved the grant at its IDI (ICC Development International) board meeting, which concluded in Dubai.
 The money, to be given over three years, was aimed at developing more competitive teams among ICC Full, Associate and Affiliate members.
 Previous countries to receive similar funding programmes included the Netherlands, Scotland, the West Indies, Zimbabwe and Ireland.
 An ICC statement suggested the funding was targeted towards the development of the National Cricket Academy in Kabul.

-On 26 June 2013 at the ICC's annual meeting in London, England, Afghanistan received its Associate Membership with the statement:
+On 26 June 2013, at the ICC's annual meeting in London, England, Afghanistan received its Associate Membership with the statement: